 Additionally, your LMS vendor’s team will help you integrate your LMS with your other important platforms, whether that’s your membership software or payment processor, and set up single sign-on (SSO).
 To streamline this process, identify an internal point of contact with technical expertise in your existing system to coordinate with the developers on a more granular level.

-Before you roll out your LMS, you must ensure it’s up to standard.
-Does it meet all your requirements?
-Is it easy to use?
-Do all the integrations integrations work properly?
-Your vendor’s QA team should step in to answer these questions.
-Here’s what you can expect the QA team to do:
+Your vendor's QA team should step in to answer these questions.
+Here's what you can expect the QA team to do:

 Review your organization’s requirements to understand your ideal workflow.